 Click Create to create and provision the cluster with the configuration you just completed.
 It may take a few moments for this process to finish.

-To create a new cluster that enables Cloud Run on GKE:
+To create a new cluster that enables Cloud Run for Anthos on Google Cloud:

 Create a new cluster using the command: